macs3-project/MACS/docs/hmmratac.md

  instructions in [Choices of cutoff values](#choices-of-cutoff-values) on how to decide the three crucial parameters.

+### `--hmm-type`

+We provide two types of emissions for the Hidden Markov Model -- the Gaussian model and the Poisson model.
+By default, the Gaussian emission will be used (as `--hmm-type gaussian`).
+To choose Poisson emission, use `--hmm-type poisson`.
+The Gaussian emission can be described by mean and variance for each state, while the simpler Poisson only needs the lambda value.
+The difference can be found in the saved json file for HMM.

 ### `-u HMM_UPPER` / `--upper HMM_UPPER`

 Upper limit on fold change range for choosing training sites.
 This is